caio-lindoso/caio-lindoso.github.io/getting-started.md

 ## Prerequisite <a name="prerequisite"></a>

 You need to have created a Cognigy.AI account.
-If you do not have a Cognigy.AI account, contact your dedicated Cognigy.AI consultant. <!-- What would be the correct process to get a Cognigy.AI account? -->
+If you do not have a Cognigy.AI account, [contact your dedicated Cognigy.AI consultant](https://www.cognigy.com/contact-us). <!-- What would be the correct process to get a Cognigy.AI account?
+For reference I'm using the contact us link, but I imagine the right way would be different. -->

 ## Log in to Cognigy.AI <a name="log-in-to-cofnigy-ai"></a>